slamj1/encrypt-secrets-prod/README.md

 The POC uses systemd (*Nix only), self-signed certificates and AES symmetric keys.
 There is an automated PowerShell script (cross platform) to deploy the application to a remote Linux box using SSH.

+No more production secrets in source code control!

 A full instructional HD video is available on YouTube here https://youtu.be/MSb9HF25P5c

 **DISCLAIMER: This is a proof of concept only.
 Do not use verbatim for production.
 Make sure to code reveiw accordingly**